x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 ### UnlockAndRestorePublicFolderProperties.ps1

 This script will re-assign permissions back to public folders, based on the back up file taken during public folder lock-down.
-This script will also mail-enable public folders that had been mail-disabled, after it removes the folders' SMTP addresses from their respective groups in Microsoft 365 or Office 365.
+This script will also mail-enable public folders that had been mail-disabled, after it removes the folders' SMTP addresses from their respective Microsoft 365 groups.
 There might be slight downtime during this process.

 ## How do I roll back to public folders from Microsoft 365 Groups?
 <a name="rollback"> </a>